 Best 5 Image Practices for Social Media Marketing

 Define your goals – Social media marketing has multiple applications.
-The key to do it successfully is to lay out one or a couple of goals for your online social networking efforts –strengthening your online presence, establishing your brand, increasing your customer base, etc.– and centre all your visual content around them.
+The key to do it successfully is to lay out one or a couple of goals for your online social networking efforts –strengthening your online presence, establishing your brand, increasing your customer base, etc.– and center all your visual content around them.
 And your goals must be reasonable!
 Earning a million new followers is a good “shoot to the stars” aspiration, but earning a million new followers in 2019 is an unrealistic target that would do more harm than good.
 Focus on what you can achieve, and plan to get there.

 Master storytelling – Your social media profile is the perfect board to tell your company’s story to the masses, but if you really want them to engage with your brand and services, follow your accounts and ultimately convert, keeping a consistent voice and storyline in your posts is mandatory.
 When it comes to photos, you don’t need to stick to one style or one theme to achieve visual storytelling.
 In fact, adding variety and layers of meanings (according to your different goals) makes for a more interesting timeline.
-The kind of photo and text you’d use to position your brand amongst millennials is not the same kind than the one you’d use to spark a giggle in a Gen Z’s day, and that’s okay.
+The kind of photo and text you’d use to position your brand amongst millennials is not the same kind as the one you’d use to spark a giggle in a Gen Z’s day, and that’s okay.
 What’s important is to maintain the voice and brand personality across all posts.

-Live in the moment – We can’t emphasize enough how crucial it is to be up to date in your visuals, but in social media is a matter of life or death.
+Live in the moment – We can’t emphasize enough how crucial it is to be up to date in your visuals, but social media is a matter of life or death.
 Okay, maybe not as dramatic, but still an absolute must!
 Users run away from dated content like it’s the plague.
 You want the freshest and most trendy photos, and you want to feed new image posts to your timeline and stories at least a couple of times a day –for Instagram for example, the average business must post new images is 3 times daily if they want to stay relevant-.

-Balance your image-to-copy ratio – There is a reason we are talking about pictures and not written content in here: images perform better in social media.
+Balance your image-to-copy ratio – There is a reason we are talking about pictures and not written content here: images perform better in social media.
 It’s a very instant-paced medium and most users don’t have time to read large chunks of text.
 This is even more true for the dominant social networks of the late: Instagram and Snapchat, two highly visual platforms.

 Creating image posts with text overlaid is a good way to make sure what you want to say is seen and received.
 Adding a short and sweet descriptive text to your image posts is also valuable.
 But let the images be the star of your posts.
 Infographics are super popular in social media!

 Relax the sales pitch – If you want to bore and push Internauts away, then make every content you post a clear ad or have an obvious sales-y tone.
-Today’s consumers want brands to get real and be personal, approachable and fun.
+Today’s consumers want brands to get real and be personal, approachable, and fun.

 Of course, you can still create adverts specifically targeted for social networks, but your profiles on these platforms should definitely include content that, while strongly related to your brand, has an ulterior purpose other than selling something.
-Analyse your brand’s personality to define what kind of content you can share and study your target audience to discover what kind of stuff they're interested in –Funny facts?
+Analyze your brand’s personality to define what kind of content you can share and study your target audience to discover what kind of stuff they're interested in –Funny facts?
 Valuable info?
 Insider knowledge?–, then design image posts that present it in an appealing, easy-to-read way.

 3 Expert Clues for Exploiting Stock Photo Agencies for Marketing